 The Board of Directors, currently consisting of eight members, is divided into three classes with terms expiring alternately over a three-year period.
 The terms of three incumbent directors expire at the Annual Meeting.
-Mr. John P. D. Cato's term expires at this year's Annual Meeting, and he has been nominated by the Corporate Governance and Nominating Committee for re-election and to serve until the 2012 Annual Meeting and until his successor is elected and qualified.
-Mr. William H. Grigg and Mr. James H. Shaw announced their retirement effective prior to the Annual Meeting and are not being nominated for re-election.
-Mr. Bailey W. Patrick and Mr. Thomas E. Meckley have been nominated by the Corporate Governance and Nominating Committee for election and to serve until the 2012 Annual Meeting and until their successor is elected and qualified.
+Mr. D. Harding Stowe's term expires at this year's Annual Meeting, and he has been nominated by the Corporate Governance and Nominating Committee for re-election and to serve until the 2013 Annual Meeting and until his successor is elected and qualified.
+Mr. George S. Currin and Mr. A. F. (Pete) Sloan announced their retirement effective prior to the Annual Meeting and are not being nominated for re-election.
+Mr. Edward I. Weisiger, Jr. has been nominated by the Corporate Governance and Nominating Committee for election and to serve until the 2013 Annual Meeting and until he 2013 Annual Meeting and until he corporate Governance and Nominating Committee for election and to serve until the 2013 Annual Meeting and until he corporate Governance and Nominating Committee for election and to serve until the 2013 Annual Meeting and until his successor is elected and qualified.
 The Corporate Governance and Nominating Committee nominates director candidates in accordance with the Company's Bylaws and the policies described below under "Corporate Governance Matters - Director Nomination Criteria and Process."

-It is the intention of the persons named in the proxy to vote for John P. D. Cato, Bailey W. Patrick and Thomas E. Meckley to serve until the 2012 Annual Meeting and until their successor is elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
+It is the intention of the persons named in the proxy to vote for D. Harding Stowe and Edward I. Weisiger, Jr. to serve until the 2013 Annual Meeting and until their successor is elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
 Should any nominee be unable to serve, which is not anticipated, the proxy will be voted for the election of a substitute nominee selected by the Board of Directors.
-The three nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.
+The two nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.

 The directors recommend that shareholders vote FOR the election of Messrs.
-Cato, Patrick and Meckley as members of the Board of Directors.
+Stowe and Weisiger as members of the Board of Directors.